zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/volume-scaling.md

 ## FAQ

-### Can I attach more than one instance of a `volume-set` on the same node?
+### Can I attach more than one instance of a volume-set on the same node?

 If multiple containers request the same volume from a `volume-set` on a node, only one instance is created.
 The volume will be shared between client containers.
 This is done to ensure cross application shared-data integrity.

 ### How do I delete a scaled volume

 At present all the instances of the `volume-set` need to be deleted one by one.

 ### How do I request for a specific instance of a scaled volume

-You can always specify a an instance of a `volume-set` by name.
+You can always specify an instance of a `volume-set` by name.